mdm2389/fina/README.md

 # Fina

-This is a sample aplication for [*Fina*](http://finamiami.com)
+This is the first application for [*Fina*](http://finamiami.com)

 by Melissa Meade